basedhound/freeCodeCamp_responsive-web-design/README.md

 ```
 1. Learn More About CSS Pseudo Selectors By Building A Balance Sheet
-2. Learn Intermediate CSS by Building a Cat Painting, Not started
+2. Learn Intermediate CSS by Building a Cat Painting
 3. Learn Responsive Web Design by Building a Piano
 4. (Certification) Technical Documentation Page
 ```